quentinharris/Kvp/README.md

 # Kvp

 A C# library that implements a flexible typeless Dictionary (Key Value Pairs) for use in VBA.
-The objective is remove some of the pain (particularly the ppopulating step) of using Collections and Scripting.Dictionaries in VBA.
+The objective is remove some of the pain (particularly the populating step) of using Collections and Scripting.Dictionaries in VBA.

 I'm not a professional programmer so please don't expect to see succint, beautiful, idiomatic C# code.
 Much of what I've achieved is by virtue of much dablling with VBA, Cargo Cult programming for C#, and reading the Blog articles at RubberDuck.